 Testing is a process that can and should be automated within the CI\CD pipeline.
 And when this is done, this one is called Continuous testing Delivery.

-So, test automation is an essential piece of the CI\CD puzzle.
+So, test automation with enhanced Reporting is an essential piece of the CI\CD puzzle.
 Test automation ensures that bugs get found and are fixed early.

 Here, agile teams choose test management to simplify maintaining their testing framework, receive break notifications and catch issues in time.